 There are a few vitamins that may also be helpful for mood.
 Vitamin D may help relieve mood disorders, while vitamins folate and B-12 can help ease depression.
 To add folate to your diet, try broccoli, lentils, oatmeal, and leafy greens.
 To add B12, add cottage cheese, lean beef, and salmon.

-Lastly, Healthline suggests that high fibre foods such as complex carbohydrates which contain soluble fibre can increase the “feel good” chemical, serotonin.
-Eating a higher fibre diet of fruits, vegetables and grains protect against depression.
-Add more fibre into your diet by eating more oats, beans, peas, Brussel sprouts.
+Lastly, Healthline suggests that high fiber foods such as complex carbohydrates which contain soluble fiber can increase the “feel good” chemical, serotonin.
+Eating a higher fiber diet of fruits, vegetables and grains protect against depression.
+Add more fiber into your diet by eating more oats, beans, peas, Brussels sprouts.

 Why Employers Should Care

 From standing desks and flexible working hours to on-site yoga classes and wellbeing-focused employee benefits, employee wellbeing has become a critical focus for organizations everywhere.
 After all, healthier employees mean reduced sick days, less absenteeism, and higher productivity.
 The importance of promoting and encouraging a healthier lifestyle cannot be overstated.

 Below we provide four tips on how employers can help employee wellbeing through better eating.

 - Revamp your cafeteria selections.
 Having a cafeteria on-site with healthy and nutritious choices is a great way for employers to encourage better eating.
 Many employers are now opting for more plant-based, vegan meals to promote better environmental and sustainable alternatives.
 Research shows that menu selections can also help us make healthier choices.

 - Make it easy to eat healthily.
 Many times, we make bad food choices not because we enjoy eating bad food, but because it’s the most convenient or only option available.